-Listen to the conversation between Megan and Ken.
-They are deciding how they will spend the evening.
-First you have some time to look at questions 1 to 7.
+Megan and Ken are deciding how they will spend the evening.
+Look at section 1 of your listening test.
+You have some time to look at Questions 1 to 7 now.
 You will see that there is an example which has been done for you.
-The conversation relating to this will be played first
+The conversation relating to this will be played first.